nationalarchives/tdr-notifications/README.md

   a notification is sent.
 * Consignment export results.
 When the consignment export task finishes, a Slack message is sent with details of whether the export succeeded or failed.
 A message is also sent, if it is a `judgment` export, to a SQS queue belonging to the transformation engine.
+* Transfer Engine retry event.
+If the Transform Engine requires a retry for any reason, it sends a message to the TDR Transform Engine SQS queue, which triggers the lambda to send a new export message back to a SQS queue belonging to the Transformation Engine.

 ## Run locally